taiseiKMC/refx-container/usage.md

     - Corresponding to `CHECK_SIGNATURE` in Michelson.

 ### Annotation

-A refinement type in the form of `{ stack | exp }` in annotations is a pair of a stack in the program and a verification condition for this stack.
+In the following explanations of annotations, `rtype` represents a refinement type `{ stack | exp }` a pattern that maches a stack; `exp` is an expression of type `bool`.
+It represents a `stack` in which `exp` evaluates to `true`.

 There are 6 types of annotations below.
 - `ContractAnnot rtype1 -> rtype2 & rtype3 vars`
-    - Execute the program with the pre-condition `rtype1`, and if it ends successfully, the post-condition `rtype2` is satisfied, and if an exception is raised, make sure the exception value satisfies `rtype3`.
+    - This annotation gives the specification of a contract.
+If this contract is executed with an initial stack that satisfies the pre-condition `rtype1`, and if it finishes its execution without exception, then the resulting stack satisfies the post-condition `rtype2`; if an exception is raised, then the exception value satisfies `rtype3`.
         - `rtype1` is a pre-condition for the stack (=`[pair parameter_ty storage_ty]`) when the program starts.
         - `rtype2` is a post-condition for the stack (=`[pair (list operation) storage_ty]`) when the program ends.
         - `rtype3` is a refinement type for the value the exception the program may throw has.
-    - It is possible to declare some variables in `vars` that can be used in annotation inside the program.
+        - It is possible to declare ghost variables in `vars` that can be used in annotation inside the program.
             - Can not use these in the `rtype1`, `rtype2`, and `rtype3`.
-    - A `ContractAnnot` annotation Must be written just before `code`
+    - A `ContractAnnot` annotation must be placed just before a `code` section.
 - `LambdaAnnot rtype1 -> rtype2 & rtype3 tvars`
     - Execute the function stacked by `LAMBDA` with the pre-condition `rtype1`, and if it ends successfully, the post-condition `rtype2` is satisfied, and if an exception is raised, make sure the exception value satisfies `rtype3`.
     - `rtype1` is a pre-condition for the stack (=`[pair parameter_ty storage_ty]`) when the function starts.